“The Great Feminization,” Compact, October 2025

 “What the 1619 Project Means,” First Things, February 2022

-None of the scholarly rebuttals touch the central claim that minorities are what America is about.
+None of the scholarly rebuttals touch the 1619 Project’s central claim.

 “Doctor Who,” The Lamp, May 2021